dat-adi/tinyApps/README.md

 ## OneSpotCrack

-A program that checks whether or not a specific game is cracked or not, fed from the info from [Crack Watch](https://crackwatch.com/games).
+A program that checks whether or not a specific game is cracked or not, fed from the info from [Crack Watch](https://crackwatch.com/games).<br>
-Yet to be completed, a work in progress, trying to use the API provided.
+Yet to be completed, a work in progress, trying to use the [API](https://crackwatch.com/api) provided.
+For more info on OneSpotCrack, click [here](https://github.com/dat-adi/tinyApps/blob/master/oneSpotCrackSearch/README.md).

 ## Content Crawler